Houet/TOE/README.md

 The programm looks for the last "good" tweet ,ie the last earthquake published, catches the date and looks for every later event .
-If the event is already published, it checks the associate url and detained from duplicate; if the last event published is not accessible for a special reason (too deep in the history , bug, ... ) it looks for the last tweet date and publish later event.
+If the event has already been published, it checks the associate url and detaines from duplicating; if the last event published is not accessible for a special reason (too deep in the history , bug, ... ) it looks for the last tweet date and publishes later event.

 All earthquake published should respect a minimun magnitude and are not older than 2 days when they are published.
-This parameters can be change with the MAGNITUDE_MIN and NB_DAY environment values.
+These parameters can be changed with the MAGNITUDE_MIN and NB_DAY environment values.